kohrar/Wyze-Firmwares/v3/README.md

 # Wyze Cam v3 Firmware

+## 4.36.11.8391 (January 16, 2024)
+* Security improvements
+* You need to update the app to 2.48 to receive this firmware update
+* App versions lower than 2.48 can’t connect to this firmware due to the app and firmware security improvements

+## 4.36.11.7095 (October 25, 2023)
+* Fixed a bug that prevented saving the Detection Zone

+## 4.36.11.7071 (October 22, 2023)
+* Security improvements

+## 4.36.11.5859 (August 30, 2023)
+* Improved IoT connection
+* Improved log collection for IoT disconnections
+* Security improvements
+* Bug fixes
+10/13/23 - Note: We are pausing this release while we check on some reported issues.
+8/30/23 - Note: This is a gradual release.
+If you don't receive it immediately, we expect you to receive it over the next month.
+Thank you!

+## 4.36.11.4679 (July 13, 2023)
+* Improved Internet connection
+* Improved the Event Video replay success rate
+* Fixed a bug that caused Playback video to skip the first minute every hour
+* Fixed a bug that caused Playback video to not be smooth while playing
+* Fixed a bug that prevented viewing Playback video
+* Fixed a bug that impacted WPA2 and WPA3 mixed network connections
+* Bug fixes

+8/4/23 - Note: We analyzed the metrics and found a failure rate higher than what we aim for.
+We're going to work on a new build and release that.
+If any of the bug fixes in this update are important to you, please consider flashing the firmware using the link on the version number here.
+7/13/23 - Note: This is a gradual release.
+If you don't see the update yet, you'll receive it in the upcoming weeks.
+Thanks for your attention!

+## 4.36.10.7146 (October 30, 2023)
+* Reduced the likelihood of update failure from the previous version
+* This firmware will only be available to devices with 4.36.10.4054 firmware

 ## 4.36.10.4054 (March 22, 2023)
 * Improved Event Video recording stability
 * Improved Internet connection logic and connection recovery